CIT85/files/w5_css.md

 - Best practices when removing list bullets
 - When and how to apply `border-radius` to create rounded UI sections

+* For my output I copied this ending code into folder outside of the code along for reference.
 ✅ **COMMIT MESSAGE**:  "Create styled navigation menu using list and text formatting"